SmokinCaterpillar/pypet/doc/source/introduction.rst

 Install
 ---------------------------

-Simply install via `pip install pyPET`
+Simply install via `pip install pypet`

 Or

-Package release can also be found on https://pypi.python.org/pypi/pyPET
+Package release can also be found on https://pypi.python.org/pypi/pypet

     Download, unpack and `python setup.py install` it

 ---------------------------------
-What to do with pyPET?
+What to do with pypet?
 ---------------------------------

 The whole project evolves around a novel container object called *trajectory*.